-My responsibility is to express an opinion on these consolidated financial statements based on my audit.
-I conducted my audit in accordance with Canadian generally accepted auditing standards.
-Those standards require that I comply with ethical requirements and plan the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+We conducted our audit in accordance with Canadian generally accepted auditing standards.
+Those standards require that we comply with ethical requirements and plan the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.